Skip to Main Content

 • 8

-Remove the smoked pastrami from the grill and tightly wrap in foil.
-Return to the grill and reinsert the probe.
-Close the lid and continue cooking for until the internal temperature reaches 204°F, 3-4 hours more.
+Remove the brisket from the grill and tightly wrap in foil.
+Return it to the grill and reinsert the thermometer if necessary.
+Close the lid and cook until the internal temperature reaches 204°F, 3 to 4 hours more.

 225 ˚F / 107 ˚C